ketanb56up/django-react-app/README.md

 Next, run `pipenv shell` to activate the virtual environment.

-then run `python manage.py runserver`
+then run `python3 manage.py runserver`

 In a separate shell, run `npm i` to install the necessary NPM dependencies and `npm run dev` to start Webpack bundling.